 Date: Accessible anytime – content is pre-recorded

 Content: Experiencing the CMT 8-week course as a participant.

 Attendance can be either via one of the live courses that are run by Balanced Minds at various points / locations over the year, or via a pre-recorded version that can be accessed from home in your own time.

-A 2-day introductory workshop facilitated by an experienced CFT trainer.
+Content: A two day introductory workshop facilitated by an experienced CFT trainers

 Day 1: Overview & Week 1